Nadat21220/Gourmet-Express/README.md

-# Firebase Studio
+#Gourmet Express Teem

-This is a NextJS starter in Firebase Studio.
+This is te first version of the softwera 'Gourmet Express' thek's for help in thes knew project

-To get started, take a look at src/app/page.tsx.
+<3